Q: How old do I have to be to play in the Calgary Women's Soccer League?

 Q: How do I change teams?

-A: Players who are currently registered with a team and wish to transfer to another team during the season must complete a transfer form (can be downloaded from our website), signed by the Coach/Managers of both your current team and the team you wish to transfer to.
-Submit your transfer form along with payment to the office or fax/email your COMPLETED form and call us with your credit card number.
+A: Players who are currently registered with a team and wish to transfer to another team during the season must complete a player transfer/removal form (can be downloaded from our website under General League Info --> Documents & Forms), signed by the Coach/Managers of both your current team and the team you wish to transfer to.
+Submit your transfer form along with payment to the office or email your COMPLETED form and call us with your credit card number.
 The fee for this service is $20.